withastro/starlight/docs/src/content/docs/reference/configuration.md

 Configure the table of contents shown on the right of each page.
 By default, `<h2>` and `<h3>` headings will be included in this table of contents.

+### `expressiveCode`

+**type:** `StarlightExpressiveCodeOptions | boolean`

+Starlight uses [Expressive Code](https://github.com/expressive-code/expressive-code) to render code blocks on your site.
+The integration is enabled by default and can be disabled by passing `false` to this option.

+You can customize your code blocks by passing an object with any of the following properties:

+- `theme` — the color theme(s) that should be used to render code blocks.
+Supported values:
+  - any theme name bundled with Shiki (e.g. `dracula`)
+  - any theme object compatible with VS Code or Shiki (e.g. imported from an NPM theme package)
+  - any ExpressiveCodeTheme instance (e.g. using `ExpressiveCodeTheme.fromJSONString(...)` to load a custom JSON/JSONC theme file yourself)
+  - any combination of the above in an array

+  Defaults to the `['github-dark', 'github-light']` themes bundled with Shiki.

+  **Note**: If you pass an array of themes to this option, each code block in your markdown/MDX documents will be rendered using all themes.
+If you pass one dark and one light theme, Starlight will by default automatically add CSS to show only the theme that matches the current dark mode switch state.
+See the `useStarlightDarkModeSwitch` option to configure this behavior.
+If you turn it off, you will need to add your own CSS code to the site to ensure that only one theme is visible at any time.

+  To allow targeting all code blocks of a given theme through CSS, the theme property `name` is used to generate kebap-cased class names in the format `ec-theme-${name}`.
+For example, `theme: ['monokai', 'slack-ochin']` will render every code block twice, once with the class `ec-theme-monokai`, and once with `ec-theme-slack-ochin`.

+- `useStarlightDarkModeSwitch` — determines if CSS code should be added that automatically displays dark or light code blocks depending on Starlight's dark mode switch state.

+  Defaults to `true` if the `theme` option is not set or contains one dark and one light theme, and `false` otherwise.

+- `useStarlightUiThemeColors` — determines if Starlight's CSS variables should be used for the colors of UI elements (backgrounds, buttons, shadows etc.) instead of the colors provided by themes.

+  Defaults to `true` if the `theme` option is not set (= you are using the default themes), and `false` otherwise.

+- See the [Expressive Code documentation](https://github.com/expressive-code/expressive-code/blob/main/packages/astro-expressive-code/README.md#configuration) to learn about all the other options.

 ### `editLink`

 **type:** `{ baseUrl: string }`